datalad-handbook/book/docs/usecases/RStudio_user.rst

 Setting up
 ^^^^^^^^^^

-Max follows the handbook and install datalad on his computer.
+Max follows the handbook and installs DataLad on his computer.
 Max first want to clone the repository on their computer, they use the Rstudio `create a new project` function using the SSH address of the parent repository.